koushick123/findmyshop/README.md

 1. Install Chrome and go to https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop
 2. Click on Add to Chrome to install the Postman utility.
-3. Open postman and paste the url http://localhost:8080/shops.
+3. Open postman , choose POST from dropdown, and paste the url http://localhost:8080/shops.
 This is to add shop details to memory.
 4. Click on Body, and select Raw.
 Choose JSON(application/json)
 5. Paste a sample data for store like below:
 {